ddnexus/pagy/docs/migration-tips.md

 Pagy::Vars[:size]  = [5,4,4,5]
 ```

+Remove all the old settings and uncomment and edit the new settings in the `pagy.rb` initializer.

 #### Cleanup the Models

-One of the most noticeable difference between the legacy gems and Pagy is that Pagy doesn't mess at all with the models (read the reasons [here](index.md#stay-away-from-the-models)), while the other gems are careless about adding methods, scopes, and even configuration settings to them.
+One of the most noticeable difference between the legacy gems and Pagy is that Pagy doesn't mess at all with the models (read the reasons [here](index.md#stay-away-from-the-models)).

-So you should remove all the legacy code in the model and eventually add the equivalent code where it makes sense to Pagy, which _is absolutely not_ in the models.
+The other gems are careless about adding methods, scopes, and even configuration settings to them, so you will find different kinds of statements scattered around in your models.
+You should remove them all and eventually add the equivalent code where it makes sense to Pagy, which of course _is absolutely not_ in the models.

 For example, you may want to search for keywords like `per_page`, `per` and such, which are actually configuration settings.
 They should either go into the Pagy initializer (if they are global to the app) or into the specific `pagy` call in the controller if they are specific to an action.